olvaffe/olv-notes/graphics/apis/opengl.md

     - r is the final value.
 Its interpretation depends on `GL_DEPTH_TEXTURE_MODE`.

-## Chapter 9: Framebuffers and Framebuffer Objects
+## Chapter 9.
+Framebuffers and Framebuffer Objects

+- 9.1.
+Framebuffer Overview
+- 9.2.
+Binding and Managing Framebuffer Objects
+- 9.3.
+Feedback Loops Between Textures and the Framebuffer
+- 9.4.
+Framebuffer Completeness
+- 9.5.
+Mapping between Pixel and Element in Attached Image
+- 9.6.
+Conversion to Framebuffer-Attachable Image Components
+- 9.7.
+Conversion to RGBA Values
+- 9.8.
+Layered Framebuffers

-## Chapter 10: Vertex Specification and Drawing Commands
+## Chapter 10.
+Vertex Specification and Drawing Commands

+- 10.1.
+Primitive Types
+- 10.2.
+Current Vertex Attribute Values
+- 10.3.
+Vertex Arrays
+- 10.4.
+Drawing Commands Using Vertex Arrays
+- 10.5.
+Vertex Array and Vertex Array Object Queries
+- 10.6.
+Required State
+- 10.7
+- 10.8
+- 10.9.
+Conditional Rendering
+- 10.10.
+Submission Queries
 - The last paragraph of Vertex Specification says
   - 4 floats for each texture unit
   - 3 floats for normal